 All SL-Series loudspeakers are operated with d&b D80 amplifiers offering d&b ArrayProcessing as standard.
-Two KSL loudspeakers can optionally be linked in Line/Arc setup.
+KSL and XSL system can alternatively be operated with d&b D40/40D amplifiers to their full performance including all processing functions.
+Two KSL loudspeakers or two XSL loudspeakers can optionally be linked in their respective Line/Arc setups.